mmlabs-mindmaze/mmpack/docs/specs/package-structure.md

 ## file format

-tar.xz file with extension .mpk containing:
+tar.zst file with extension .mpk containing:

  * files to install
  * MMPACK/info: YAML description of binary package
- * MMPACK/sha256sums: YAML dictionary of SHA256 hash of installed files
+ * <metadatadir>/<pkgname>.sha256sums: YAML dictionary of SHA256 hash of
+   installed files
- * MMPACK/symbols: YAML description of symbols exported by ABI of a shared lib of in the package (if applicable)
+ * <metadatadir>/<pkgname>.symbols.gz: YAML description of symbols exported by ABI of a shared lib of in the package (if applicable)
- * MMPACK/pyobjects: YAML description of python objects (function or class) exported by the package (if applicable)
+ * <metadatadir>/<pkgname>.pyobjects.gz: YAML description of python objects (function or class) exported by the package (if applicable)
- * MMPACK/post-install: script to execute (if any) after package install
+ * <metadatadir>/<pkgname>.post-install: script to execute (if any) after package install
- * MMPACK/pre-uninstall: script to execute (if any) before package removal
+ * <metadatadir>/<pkgname>.pre-uninstall: script to execute (if any) before package removal
- * MMPACK/post-uninstall: script to execute (if any) after package removal
+ * <metadatadir>/<pkgname>.post-uninstall: script to execute (if any) after package removal

+metadatadir is var/lib/mmpack/metadata.

 Regarding post-install, pre-uninstall and post-uninstall files, currently, only POSIX shell script are allowed.
 If there is a _real_ need in future